Eat to the Beat Concerts at 2023 EPCOT Food & Wine Festival: Dates, Lineup & Dining Packages

 Let’s start with the basics.
-The 2022 EPCOT International Food & Wine Festival starts on July 14 and continues through November 19, 2022.
+The EPCOT International Food & Wine Festival runs from mid-July through mid-November 2023.
 Walt Disney World has also confirmed that the event will effectively be split into two phases, although this doesn’t appear to be reflected in the musical lineup–there are big names throughout.

 These performances are held in the America Gardens Theatre across from the American Adventure in World Showcase.
 The concerts are included with EPCOT admission, and typically take place three times per evening, at 5:30 p.m., 6:45 p.m., and 8:00 p.m.